Luxating Patellas in Dogs

 • Some cases recur and many cases go on to develop osteoarthritis

 Luxating patellas present in two different forms.
 The initial presentation is more common in young dogs which present with a non-painful and intermittent skipping gait on the affected leg.
-Older dogs present once osteoarthritis has developed resulting in pain, reluctance to walk, jump or climb.
+Older dogs present once osteoarthritis has developed resulting in joint pain and reluctance to walk, jump, or climb.

-Patella luxation varies in severity which is graded between 1-4:
+Patellar luxation varies in severity, which is graded from 1 to 4:

-2. Luxates during everyday activity but readily returns to the normal location.
-May be symptomatic or asymptomatic
+Grade 2: Luxates during everyday activity but readily returns to the normal location.
+May be symptomatic or asymptomatic.

-3. The patella is luxated permanently but can be moved back into the normal location
+Grade 3: The patella is luxated permanently but can be moved back into the normal location.

-4. The patella is luxated permanently and cannot be moved back into the normal location
+Grade 4: The patella is luxated permanently and cannot be moved back into the normal location.

-Luxating patella is a common presentation in small breed dogs, although it is sometimes seen in larger dogs.
-Yorkshire terrier, pomeranians, and toy poodles are particularly over represented in reported cases.
+Luxating patella is a common presentation in small-breed dogs, although it is sometimes seen in larger dogs.
+Yorkshire Terriers, Pomeranians, and Toy Poodles are particularly overrepresented in reported cases.

-LP is not usually a painful condition initially and symptoms develop as a result of mechanical instability when the patella luxates.
-Over time, the patella luxation triggers osteoarthritis which results in pain and poor mobility.
+LP is not usually a painful condition initially, and symptoms develop as a result of mechanical instability when the patella luxates.
+Over time, the patellar luxation triggers osteoarthritis, which results in pain and limited mobility.
 Cases of possible LP require veterinary attention, but are not an emergency.

 Luxating patella is normally a developmental condition resulting from bone deformities of the shin bone and femur (thigh bone).
 These deformities are more common in small dogs.
 The deformity leads to poor alignment of the thigh muscles running down the front of the leg.
 The normal patella runs in a groove on the femur which forms as the puppy grows.
 Dogs with LPs sometimes do not form the groove correctly, which exacerbates the condition.